10 Snake Families With Just One Member

 Source: iNaturalist user Court Harding – CC BY 4.0

 A central American species found in Guatemala, southern Mexico, Honduras, etc, along the Pacific coast.
-Though dubbed a python, this would probably severely freak out a reticulated python if the two ever had a get together.
-Its scales are shinier, and its head is far narrower than the bulky, snarling heads of most pythons.
-This head is designed for digging in soft sands, along the beaches and dry forests where it lives.
+Though dubbed a python, this species has far shinier scales, and a far narrower head than the bulky, snarling heads of most pythons.
+This head is designed for digging in soft sands, on the beaches and dry forests where it lives, making it the strongest burrowing “python” of any still alive.

-This snake has the Latin title of Loxocemus bicolor, and this time scientists got it right from the outset.
-There was no fumbling; they immediately placed it in the unique family of Loxocemus in 1861, just after its discovery, and it has stayed there ever since.
-DNA analysis reveals that Mexican burrowing pythons are most closely related to the sunbeam snake of Thailand, another burrower, followed by the true python families.
+Mexican burrowing pythons reach a maximum length of 157cm.
+Their Latin title is Loxocemus bicolor, and this time, scientists got it right from the outset.
+There was no fumbling, as they immediately placed the species in the unique genus of Loxoceumus in 1861, where it has remained ever since.
+DNA analysis reveals that Mexican burrowing pythons are most closely related to the sunbeam snake of Thailand, another shy burrower.

 3 Chinese garter snake